ms-iot/content/en-US/Downloads.md

 		<h3 class="divider">Download Windows 10</h3>
 		<div class="preview">
 			<p>
 				Download the most recent RTM version of Windows 10 IoT Core.
-Built for devices, Windows 10 IoT Core enables you to create cool connected projects, amazing applications, and much more, all using the Windows environment you know -- pared down to run on embedded devices like the Raspberry Pi 2.
+Built for devices, Windows 10 IoT Core enables you to create cool connected projects, amazing applications, and much more.
+It leverages the Windows development environment you know -- adapted to run on embedded devices like the Raspberry Pi 2.
 			</p>
 			<p>
 				The RTM version is the latest release available for the public.